openebs/openebs/api/client/README.md

 ### What is the significance of client package ?

-- This package that deals with http client related implementations.
+- This package deals with http client related implementations.
 - This also implements the stuff that deals with usage of client on terminal console.

 ### Important Notes: